almaan/genetech/README.md

 how to orient yourself in R.

 ### Preparatory work
-Before Lab 1 starts make sure that you:
+Before Lab 1 starts make sure that you have RStudio Cloud setup, as described on the [`master`](https://github.com/almaan/genetech/tree/master) page of this repository.

-1. Install Docker
-2. Download the Docker image

-information regarding this is found at the ["master"](https://github.com/almaan/genetech/tree/master) branch of this repo.

-### Rstudio in docker
-Once you've built and started your Docker image according to the instructions at the landing page, simply go to your favorite web-browser and enter:
-_localhost:1337_ as the address.
-This will take you to the interactive Rstudio, as also mentioned on the landing page, the credentials to login are:
-* Username : _genetech_
-* Password : _genetech_

 ### Hand-in